Psalm 84: Historical usage

 Thomas More wrote annotations in his Psalter for Psalm 84 while awaiting execution in the Tower of London, expressing his desire to be able to take part in Christian worship again.

 During the Putten raid in October 1944, the Nazi occupiers of the Netherlands attacked the village of Putten and took nearly all of its male population to concentration camps, from which only a few returned alive.
 When deported, the village men sang Psalm 84.
 In an annual commemoration at the location every October since the war, a choir sings verses of the psalm.

-On April 30, 1956, Senator Alben W. Barkley - who had been Vice President of the United States between 1949 and 1953 and who returned to the Senate after failing to gain the Presidency - gave the keynote address at the Washington and Lee Mock Convention.
+On April 30, 1956, Senator Alben W. Barkley gave the keynote address at the Washington and Lee Mock Convention.
 Barkley spoke of his willingness, when returning to the Senate, to sit with the other freshman senators, though in his earlier Congressional career he had been a senior Senator and Majority Leader for many years.
 He ended with an allusion to Psalm 84:10, saying "I'm glad to sit on the back row, for I would rather be a servant in the House of the Lord than to sit in the seats of the mighty."
 He then collapsed onstage and died of a heart attack.